-- 1. European Convention on Mutual Assistance in Criminal Matters, Strasbourg, 20 April 1959. - 2.
-European Convention on the International Validity of Criminal Judgments, The Hague, 28 May 1970, - 3.
-European Convention on the Transfer of Proceedings in Criminal Matters, Strasbourg, 15 May 1972, - 4.
-European Convention on the Suppression of Terrorism, Strasbourg, 27 January 1977, - Additional Protocol to the European Convention on the Mutual Assistance in Criminal Matters, Strasbourg, 17 March 1978, - 6.
-Convention on Laundering, Search, Seizure and Confiscation of the Proceeds from Crime, Strasbourg, 8.XI.
-1990, - 7.
-Convention of Cybercrime, Budapest, 23 November 2001, - 8.
-Second Additional Protocol to the European Convention on Mutual Assistance in Criminal Matters, Strasbourg, 8.
-November 2001, - 9.
-Protocol amending the European Convention on the Suppression of Terrorism, Strasbourg, 15 May 2003, - 10.
-Council of Europe Convention on the Prevention of Terrorism, Warsaw, 16 May 2005, - 11.
-Council of Europe Convention on Laundering, Search, Seizure and Confiscation of the Proceeds from Crime and on the Financing of Terrorism, Warsaw, 16 May 2005, - 12.
-Additional Protocol to the Council of Europe Convention on the Prevention of Terrorism, Rīga, 22 October 2015.
+- 1. Convention of Cybercrime, Budapest, 23 November 2001, - 2.
+European Convention on Mutual Assistance in Criminal Matters, Strasbourg, 20 April 1959, - 3.
+European Convention on the International Validity of Criminal Judgments, The Hague, 28 May 1970, - 4.
+European Convention on the Transfer of Proceedings in Criminal Matters, Strasbourg, 15 May 1972, - 5.
+European Convention on the Suppression of Terrorism, Strasbourg, 27 January 1977, - 6.
+Additional Protocol to the European Convention on the Mutual Assistance in Criminal Matters, Strasbourg, 17 March 1978, - 7.
+Second Additional Protocol to the European Convention on Mutual Assistance in Criminal Matters, Strasbourg, 8.November 2001, - 8.
+Protocol amending the European Convention on the Suppression of Terrorism, Strasbourg, 15 May 2003, - 9.
+Council of Europe Convention on the Prevention of Terrorism, Warsaw, 16 May 2005, - 10.
+Council of Europe Convention on Laundering, Search, Seizure and Confiscation of the Proceeds from Crime and on the Financing of Terrorism, Warsaw, 16 May 2005, - 11.
+Additional Protocol to the Council of Europe Convention on the Prevention of Terrorism, Rīga, 22 October 2015, - 12.
+Convention on Laundering, Search, Seizure and Confiscation of the Proceeds from Crime, Strasbourg, 8.XI.1990